annaglyph/ESP8266-Stepper-Motor-Filament-Winder/README.md

 A MicroPython-based controller for winding 3D printer filament between spools using a stepper motor.
 This script runs on an ESP8266 (like a D1 Mini) with an A4988 driver.

-It includes hardware input for:
+It requires hardware input for:
 - A **momentary button** for start/stop, speed and direction control.
 [Tact Button Switch 2 Pin DIP](https://amzn.eu/d/8XbbaUR)
 - A **filament runout sensor** to stop when filament ends.
 [Micro Limit Switch](https://amzn.eu/d/gJHNqDW)